molundb/mellotippet/README.md

 With **Mellotippet** users can currently do the following:

 - Create an account
-- Make a prediction on the upcoming competition in Melodifestivalen (there are 4-6 competitions per year/season based on the year's format)
+- Make a prediction on the next competition in Melodifestivalen (there are 4-6 competitions per year/season based on the year's format)
 - See their score of previous predictions

 **Mellotippet** is a work in progress and more features will be implemented.